Peanut Butter Buttercream Frosting

 - 1 cup (260g) creamy peanut butter Note 1

 - ¼ teaspoon coarse kosher salt

 In a mixing bowl with a paddle attachment, combine butter and peanut butter and beat on medium high heat for about 2 minutes, or until pale and fluffy.
 Scrape the sides and bottom of the bowl with a silicone spatula half way through.
 TIP: Incorporating as much air into the butter mixture before adding sugar and flavorings ensures light and fluffy frosting.
 If the butter mixture is not whipped well, the frosting will be heavy, kind of greasy and won't hold its shape well.

-Add powdered sugar, vanilla extract and salt and continue beating until the frosting is nice and smooth and fluffy, about 2 more minutes.
+Then add the reamining powdered sugar, vanilla extract and salt, and start mixing on low speed.
+Gradually increase the speed to medium high and continue beating until the frosting is nice and smooth and fluffy, about 2 more minutes.

 Note 1: Choose conventional creamy peanut butter (like Jif or Skippy) for creamy and smooth frosting, because natural 100% peanut butters tend to separate and has thinner consistency.